Mr-Perfection/postman-tutorial-for-newbies/README.md

 ![alt text](demos/collectionRunner.png "Collection runner") Choose which collection to run and that's it!!

 I really hope you found this useful.
-I struggled to use collection runner in the beginning but with trials and errors (and googling), I was able to figure out how to use **Colection Runner** properly.
+I struggled to use collection runner in the beginning but with trials and errors (and googling), I was able to figure out how to use **Collection Runner** properly.
 Good luck!

 ### references
 good tutorial: https://thisendout.com/2017/02/22/loops-dynamic-variables-postman-pt2/